NachtRaveVL/WiFiEsp-Continued/README.md

 It can serve as either a server accepting incoming connections or a client making outgoing ones.
 The WiFiEsp-Continued library is very similar to the Arduino [WiFi](http://www.arduino.cc/en/Reference/WiFi) and [Ethernet](http://www.arduino.cc/en/Reference/Ethernet) libraries, and many of the function calls are the same.

-Supports up to ESP Firmware SDK version v1.7.x (AT command version 0.25 and above). v2+ SDK support may be shaky (under development).
+Supports *up to* ESP Firmware SDK v1.7.x (AT command version 0.25 and above).
+SDK v2+ has not been tested and not due to be supported.

 ## Features

 - APIs compatible with standard Arduino WiFi library.
 - Use AT commands of standard ESP firmware.
+- Support _CUR mode commands.
 - Support hardware and software serial ports.
 - Configurable tracing level.